plrigaux/Comparators/README.md

 ## Space insensitive

+The comparator doesn't take care of white spaces in front of numbers.

+## Heading zeros incensitive
+The comparator doesn't take care of zeros in front of numbers.

 ## Custom comparator

 ### Internationalisation I18n
+The comparator can be ajusted to compare compare strings lexicographically, according to a specific locale.

+The Collator class performs locale-sensitive String comparison.
+You use this class to build searching and sorting routines for natural language text.

 ### Case insensitive

+The comparator can be ajusted to compare strings ignoring case difference.

+Note that this method does not take locale into account, and will result in an unsatisfactory ordering for certain locales.
+The java.text package provides collators to allow locale-sensitive ordering.

 ## Lists table order
 In my specific case, I have software version strings that I want to sort.
 So I want "1.2.10.5" to be considered greater than "1.2.9.1".